Xetibo/ReSet-Doc/ReSet.typ

   "Likely",
   "Marginal",
   [
-    Instead of a plugin system, dbus or socket connections can be used to realize a limited implementation of expected features.
+    Instead of a plugin system, dbus[@dbus] or socket connections can be used to realize a limited implementation of expected features.
   ],
 )
 #risk(
   "System Interaction",
   [
-    System feature integration like audio, bluetooth and more might not be as seamless as planned.
+    System feature integration like audio, Bluetooth and more might not be as seamless as planned.
   ],
   "Low",
   "Rare",
   "Marginal",
   [
     Potential use of alternative integrations.\
-    Example: The standard NetworkManager doesn't integrate well -> use Systemd-networkd instead.
+    Example: The standard NetworkManager doesn't integrate well → use Systemd-networkd instead.
   ],
 )
+#pad(x: 0pt, y: 0pt, line(length: 100%))
+#pagebreak()

+#section("Requirements")
+#subsection("Functional Requirements")
+As per scrum, functional requirements are handled using the user story format which can be found on the ReSet and ReSet-Daemon repositories respectively.

+#subsection("Non-Functional Requirements")
+#requirement(
+  "User Interface",
+  "Usability",
+  "medium",
+  [
+    Reaction time should not be noticeable by user, and UI should not be blocked during loading operations.
+  ],
+  [
+    - Show loading icons or similar during blocking operations.
+      - restrict actions during loading period.
+    - Use async functions in order to keep UI responsive.
+(GTK enforces this) ],
+)
+#requirement(
+  "User Interface",
+  "Usability",
+  "medium",
+  [
+    Errors should be visible to the user, and the user should be able to solve issues accordingly.\
+    Example: user has not installed any Bluetooth software, therefore ReSet should inform the user of the situation.
+  ],
+  [
+    - Provide adequate error handling in user interface via popups or similar.
+      - Same functionality should be available in CLI and API.
+    - ReSet should not crash if a dependency is not installed.
+  ],
+)
+#requirement("Code Duplication", "Maintainability", "low", [
+  ReSet should not have the same logic implemented as ReSet-Daemon.\
+  In general, ReSet should not have any logic other than necessary.
+], [
+  - Provide adequate functions over inter process connection
+  - Well documented API
+])
 #pad(x: 0pt, y: 0pt, line(length: 100%))
 #pagebreak()